xMeM/vulkan-wsi-layer/README.md

  * Code should be formatted with clang-format using the project's .clang-format configuration.

+We use [pre-commit](https://pre-commit.com/) for local git hooks to help ensure code quality and standardization.
+To install the hooks run the following commands in the root of the repository:

+    $ pip install pre-commit
+    $ pre-commit install

 Contributors are expected to abide by the [freedesktop.org code of conduct](https://www.freedesktop.org/wiki/CodeOfConduct/).